 112. ...
 We can understand that (in the absence of guidance from the court) a party who calls an expert witness at trial, or serves an expert's report in advance of trial, may be aware of a potential conflict of interest but consider that it is not material and that it therefore need not be disclosed.
 However, for the future, we do not consider that a party should take the course of non-disclosure.
 We say this because it is for the court and not the parties to decide whether a conflict of interest is material or not.
 The court may take a different view from that of the parties as to whether an expert has a conflict of interest which might lead the court to reject the independence of his opinion: see, for example, Liverpool Roman Catholic Archdeacon Trustees Inc v Goldberg (No.2) [2001] 1 W.L.R.
 2337.
-Similarly, in the interests of transparency and of deflecting suspicion, the other parties can properly agree that a conflict of interest which is otherwise disclosable need not be drawn to the attention of the court.
-A party who is in the position of wanting to call an expert with a potential conflict of interest (other than of an obviously immaterial kind)
+Similarly, in the interests of transparency and of deflecting suspicion, the other party ought to have the information as soon as possible.
+We do not consider that the parties can properly agree that a conflict of interest which is otherwise disclosable need not be drawn to the attention of the court.
+A party who is in the position of wanting to call